This page provides information about having a wedding ceremony in Enfield.

 Foreign, Irish or EEA nationals who do not have a valid passport need to bring evidence of their name, age and nationality.
 While other documents may be accepted as evidence of name and age, only a valid passport will prove your nationality.
 Therefore, it’s unlikely that you will be able to give notice unless you have a valid passport.

-A Biometric Residence Card (BRP) issued by the Home Office is only accepted in place of a passport in very limited circumstances if it states your nationality.
-We do not accept Asylum Registration Certificate (ARC) cards or other letters from the Home Office.
+An eVisa issued by the Home Office is only accepted in place of a passport in very limited circumstances (if it states your nationality).
+From 31 December 2024 all Biometric Residence Cards will be replaced with an eVisa.
+We do not accept Asylum Registration Certificate cards or other letters from the Home Office.

 EEA identity cards are not accepted.